 Always talk to, not about, the person who is dying.
-When you come into the room, it is a good idea to identify yourself, saying something like “Hi, Bob.
+When you come into the room, it is a good idea to identify yourself, saying something like, “Hi, Juan.
 It’s Mary, and I’ve come to see you.”
-Another good idea is to have someone write down some of the things said at this time—both by and to the one dying.
+Another good idea is to have someone write down some of the things said at this time—both by and to the person who is dying.
 In time, these words might serve as a source of comfort to family and friends.
 People who are looking for ways to help may welcome the chance to aid the family by writing down what is said.

-There are many practical jobs that need to be done at the end of life—both to relieve the dying person and to support the caregiver .
+Many practical jobs need to be done at the end of life—both to relieve the person who is dying and to support the caregiver .
 Everyday tasks can be a source of worry for someone who is dying, and they can overwhelm a caregiver.
-Taking over small daily chores around the house—such as answering the door, picking up the mail or newspaper, writing down phone messages, doing a load of laundry, feeding the family pet, taking children to soccer practice, picking medicine up from the pharmacy—can provide a much needed break for caregivers.
+Taking over small daily chores around the house—such as picking up the mail or newspaper, writing down phone messages, doing a load of laundry, feeding the family pet, taking children to soccer practice, or picking up medicine from the pharmacy—can provide a much-needed break for caregivers.

-If you are the primary caregiver, try to ask for help when you need it.
+If you are the primary caregiver, ask for help when you need it and accept help when it’s offered.
 Don’t hesitate to suggest a specific task to someone who offers to help.
 Friends and family are probably anxious to do something for you and/or the person who is dying, but they may be reluctant to repeatedly offer when you are so busy.

-This section has described what family and friends can do to provide comfort and ease to someone nearing the end of life.
-Here are some questions to help you learn more about what you might do.
+Family and friends can provide comfort and ease to someone nearing the end of life.
+Here are some questions to help you learn more.